Pennywise: Appearances in the novel

 In the novel, Pennywise is described as a cross between Ronald McDonald, Bozo, and Clarabell the Clown.

-In the novel, It is a shapeshifting evil entity billions of years old who usually takes the form of Pennywise the Dancing Clown, originating in a void containing and surrounding the universe — a place referred to in the novel as the "macroverse".
-Bill believes that It, along with the Turtle (Its benevolent equivalent), was created by an entity known as the "Other" (a mysterious, benevolent force beyond both It and the Turtle).
-It came to Earth in an asteroid crash and settled beneath the area that would become Derry.
-It slept for millions of years, then woke when humans arrived.
-It began a year-long or two years-long cycle of feeding on fear, taking the form of whatever its victims feared most.
-After feeding, It would go back into hibernation for about twenty-seven years before reappearing.
-It prefers to feed on children because their fears are easier to understand, and adults are harder to scare.
-It can control weak-minded people, either making them ignore the horrors around them or turning them into accomplices.
-When introducing Itself to humans, It uses the name Robert "Bob" Gray.
+In the novel, "It" is a shapeshifting evil entity who usually takes the form of Pennywise the Dancing Clown, originating in a void containing and surrounding the universe — a place referred to in the novel as the "macroverse".
+(Note: Per the Dark Tower series.)
+Bill believes that It, along with the Turtle (Its benevolent equivalent), was created by an entity known as the "Other" (a mysterious, benevolent force beyond both Pennywise and the Turtle).
+Pennywise came to Earth in an asteroid crash and settled beneath the area that would become Derry.
+He slept for millions of years, then woke when humans arrived.
+He began a year-long or two years-long cycle of feeding on fear, taking the form of whatever his victims feared most.
+After feeding, Pennywise would go back into hibernation for about twenty-seven years before reappearing.
+He prefers to feed on children because their fears are easier to understand and manifest physically, and adults are harder to scare.
+He can control weak-minded people, either making them ignore the horrors around them or turning them into accomplices.
+When introducing himself to humans, he uses the name Robert "Bob" Gray.